 After the primer has dried you simply repeat the same process but with the paint color you want to use.
 You start by painting any recessed areas around the panels, followed by the panels themselves, followed by a border along the edge of the door, and then use a paint roller to cover the remainder of the door.
 This paint will also need to dry overnight, 12 hours minimum.
 If you need to add a second or third coat of paint, depending on the type of paint you are using, you will have to repeat this process after the door has had ample time to dry.
 So naturally if you have a door that requires multiple layers of paint in order to achieve the optimal color, you will need to set aside adequate time to get the job done.

 Bear in mind if your garage door is flat without any paneling you can skip many of these steps and just use a paint roller to apply the paint the same way you would to a wall inside your house.
 If you want to make the project go even faster you can also consider spray painting the door but this is something that probably requires professional expertise otherwise you will end up with an uneven coat.
 Always make sure that paint brushes and rollers are new and clean without any debris in them.
 If you are working in a windy area you want to be cognizant of where you have your paint tray setup so that trees don’t blow debris into the paint tray and subsequently get paint stuck to your door.

 Let Us Help!

-When you are ready to give your garage door in Seattle a face-lift, let us know.
+When you are ready to give your garage door in Las Vegas a face-lift, let us know.
 Our team of professionals can help you choose the perfect shade of paint and decide the amount necessary given the size of your door.
 If you need help picking out tools or figuring out the steps required for priming your door, let us know.
 We can answer any questions you have.